macaw-cad/dynamicvideo/docs/readme.md

 ## Installation
 Rename (or copy) `.env.example` to `.env` and change it according to your needs.
-Some video's may be needed.
+Some video's are needed.
 They can be placed in the `video` folder.
+A `default` folder within the video folder is required to play the first scene.

 After setting up the environment variables and add videos to the `video` folder, you can run the following commands to install everything and run the program.